Jonathan Baldwin Turner

 Jonathan Baldwin Turner (December 7, 1805 – January 10, 1899) was an American classical scholar, agriculturalist, and abolitionist.
 He also led a political movement to create agriculture colleges, and campaigned to institute land grant universities.
-He established the use of the thorny "hedge apple" planted to form a barrier in North America.
+He established the use of the thorny "hedge apple" planted to form a barrier for animals in North America.
 In 1835, Turner married Rhodolphia Kibbe and they had seven children.

 Turner was the author of "A Plan for an Industrial University" for the state of Illinois's Farmer's Convention at Granville in 1851.
 He had laid out a plan for a national grant to provide an industrial and mechanical college for each US state.
-A similar plan was later introduced in the Senate by Senator Justin Morrill and became law as the Morrill Land-Grant Act in 1862, establishing many of the United States' public colleges and universities.
+Vermont Representative Justin Morrill introduced a similar plan which became law as the Morrill Land-Grant Act in 1862.

 Early life

 Jonathan Baldwin Turner was born December 7, 1805, outside Templeton, Massachusetts; his parents were farmers Asa Turner and Nabby Baldwin.
 Jonathan was educated in local schools before attending and graduating from then-Yale College, where he studied classical literature at Yale, and excelled in Greek and English composition.
 Turner was ordained as a minister and graduated in 1833, after which he moved to Illinois to become a professor at the newly organized Illinois College at Jacksonville.
 He taught subjects across the whole curriculum but specialized in Belles-lettres, Latin, and Greek.
 Students of Turner, the Green brothers, brought him in contact with Abraham Lincoln, who was helping with the harvest on the Green Family farm.
 Lincoln had heard of Turner's teaching and became interested in it.